ExistensialReset/flowmosr/README.md

 > This whole repository is a gift from someone who has never walked in your shoes.

- Take what feels
+ take what feels

-   Right for you
+   right for you

-     Leave the rest
+     leave the rest

 > Remember that you are already enough.